-Wasp nests can be found in lofts, garages, cavity walls, air vents, trees, bushes, sheds, holes in the ground and many other crack and crevices.
+Wasp nests can be found in lofts, garages, cavity walls, air vents, trees, bushes, sheds, holes in the ground, and many other cracks and crevices.

 How to identify you have a Wasp Nest?

-- A lot of wasp activity in and around the property.
+- There may be a lot of wasp activity in and around the property.

 What should you do if you have a wasp problem?

-We would advise to not try and treat or remove the active nest yourself.
-When wasps feel under threat they may become quite aggresive.
+- We advise you not to try and treat or remove the active nest yourself.
+When wasps feel under threat, they may become quite aggressive.

-If the wasps are causing you, your family, employees or customers a problem call Landguard 24/7, we can provide safe and guaranteed treatments to resolve your wasp issue quickly.
+- If the wasps are causing you, your family, employees, or customers a problem, call Landguard; we can provide safe and guaranteed treatments to resolve your wasp issue quickly.

-Our fully trained technicians will use full PPE (Personnal Protective Equipment) and have access to the most effective products to ensure the wasps will not be a danger to you, your family or customers.
+- Our fully trained technicians will use PPE (Personal Protective Equipment) and access the most effective products to ensure the wasps will not harm you, your family, or your customers.

-Using a range of equipment we are able to treat most wasp nests no matter how high or how hidden they are.
+- Using a range of equipment, we can treat most wasp nests no matter how high or hidden.

-Not every wasp nest needs destroying – if the wasps are not causing a nusiance or endangering human health it may be preferable to leave it alone.
+- Not every wasp nest needs destroying – if the wasps are not causing a nuisance or endangering human health, it may be preferable to leave it alone.

 - Wasps are related to Bees And Ants.